Nukhayb: History

 In 1960, Nukhayb was upgraded from village to subdistrict.

 In 2010, Qatari royal Khalifa bin Abdulla bin Hassan bin Ali al-Thani was killed in Nukhayb when his GMC hit a bump and rolled during a hunting trip.

-In September 2011, 22 Shia pilgrims en route from Damascus to Karbala were stopped at a fake checkpoint near Nukhayb, and then killed by gunmen affiliated with the Islamic State of Iraq.
-In another false checkpoint attack, 14 Iraqi border guards were killed by Islamic State militants in June 2013.
+In September 2011, 22 Shia pilgrims en route from Karbala to Damascus were stopped at a fake checkpoint near Nukhayb, and then killed by gunmen affiliated with the Islamic State of Iraq.
+In another false checkpoint attack, 14 Iraqi border guards were killed by Islamic State of Iraq and the Levant militants in June 2013.

 Reports in summer of 2014 indicated that the Iraqi Army and the Islamic State of Iraq and the Levant (ISIS) clashed in the town, with government troops "fleeing" towards Karbala.
 ISIS was reported as having taken control of the town in late June of that year; the Iraqi government forces stated that they regained control of the town in late August of that year.
 There were several attempts by ISIS to recapture the town in the following years however they ultimately failed to do so.

 Nukhayb is mainly populated by the Al-Shammari and Al-Anezi tribes.